qmacro/qmacro.github.io/_posts/2019-08-28-hitch-hikers-sea-of-sorrows.markdown

 date: '2019-08-28 17:57:00'
 ---

-_Is there a link between a scene in "Alien: Sea of Sorrows" and a scene in part 2 of Hitch Hiker's Guide To The Galaxy?
+_Is there a link between a scene in "Alien: Sea of Sorrows" and a scene in part 2 of The Hitch Hiker's Guide To The Galaxy?
 I think so, or perhaps I hope so._

 I'm listening to and rather enjoying the Audible Original "[Alien: Sea Of Sorrows](https://www.amazon.co.uk/Alien-Sorrows-Audible-Original-Drama/dp/B07B3MZHTQ)".
 Beyond being a good story (along with its related titles such as "Out Of The Shadows" and "River Of Pain"), the audio genre is new to me - rather than just being a narration, it's a full-on audio action experience.
 Definitely recommended.